HemaDeviU/Awesome-Solidity-Interview-Questions/README.md

 Public functions are accessible to the contract that defines it and to any external contract or third party that calls it.
 The public is the default visibility.</summary></details>

 #### Approximately, how large can a smart contract be?
-EIP-170 set the contract code size limit to 0x6000 bytes (i.e 24,576 bytes) which results in a contract creation failure with an out-of-gas error.
+EIP-170 set the contract code size limit to 0x6000 bytes (i.e 24,576 bytes or approx 24kb) which results in a contract creation failure with an out-of-gas error.
 It was introduced to address the slight quadratic vulnerability in Ethereum and prevent DOS denial of service attacks.

 Although the nodes are compensated with gas fees for the computational work that they perform when executing a transaction, there are additional costs associated with maintaining and interacting with the smart contract that are not directly covered by the gas fees.